Double celebrations for birthday girl Sufwana

 SUFWANA Sayed had cause for double celebrations as she picked up top A-level grades on her 18th birthday.

-The Ripon Grammar School student gained two A*s and an A in psychology, English literature and maths and will now study law at the University of Cambridge.
+The Ripon Grammar School boarding student gained two A*s and an A in psychology, English literature and maths and will now study law at the University of Cambridge.

 Following a Harry Potter-themed birthday party the night before, the celebrations with friends and family continued for Sufwana after she picked up her results.